Can Cenntro Electric Group Limited (CENN) Remain Competitive?

-Cenntro Electric Group Limited (NASDAQ:CENN) went down by -8.70% from its latest closing price compared to the recent 1-year high of $14.17.
-The company’s stock price has collected -18.60% of loss in the last five trading sessions.
+Cenntro Electric Group Limited (NASDAQ:CENN) went up by 5.24% from its latest closing price compared to the recent 1-year high of $14.17.
+The company’s stock price has collected -10.43% of loss in the last five trading sessions.

 Is It Worth Investing in Cenntro Electric Group Limited (NASDAQ :CENN) Right Now?